PeterNoelEvans/pbs-lms/BACKUP-RESTORE-GUIDE.md

    - Follow the prompts to restore your data

 4. **After restoration:**
-   - Your database and configuration files should be restored
+   - Your database and configuration files should be restored to their original locations
    - Start your application normally
    - Verify everything works as expected